People-Places-Solutions/floodmodeller-api/toolbox/readme.md

 These tools act as standalone scripts.
 To run them, please read the available documentation for each tool.

-## Why are these separate to the main package?
-There are several reasons why these tools are kept separate from the main Flood Modeller Python API:
-1. Reason one
-2. Reason two
-3. ...

 # Developing Custom Tools
 You can develop your own tools to integrate with the Flood Modeller Python API!